Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Started off with counting stairs.
 Did fibinonanci number.
 Also did min cost climbing stairs.
 Did nth tribonachi

 Need alot of work on DP but getting it.
+Did one that I did not put here, had to copy result because it was top right to bottom left of grid.
+Did another one regardign alice and bob takign turns with odd numbers

 Total for today 4.